txthinking/brook/docs/brook-wsserver.md

 > Connect with CLI: `brook connect --link 'brook://...' --socks5 127.0.0.1:1080`.
 More parameters: `brook connect -h`<br>
 > Connect with GUI: add the brook link result

-**or with custom domain, the domain can be any domain, even if it's not your domain name**
+**or get brook link with custom domain, the domain can be any domain, even if it's not your domain name**

 ```
 brook link --server ws://hello.com:9999 --password hello --address 1.2.3.4:9999
 ```

 > Connect with CLI: `brook connect --link 'brook://...' --socks5 127.0.0.1:1080`.
 More parameters: `brook connect -h`<br>
-> Connect with GUI: add the brook link result
+> Connect with GUI: add the brook link

 **or get brook link with `name`**